Vitamin D Deficiency Symptoms

-Could you be low or deficient?
+Could you be low or deficient in Vitamin D?

 The answer to that is very likely yes! especially if you live in the UK.
 Unfortunately, we have a few obstacles to achieving optimal levels of this critical nutrient that is so important for a healthy immune system and healthy bones, but its behaviour has far reaching action, even affecting our mental health.